 - a.
-The pharmacist, as defined in State Pharmacy Practice Acts, is responsible for collecting, recording, and maintaining beneficiary profile information. - b.
+The pharmacist is responsible for collecting, recording, and maintaining beneficiary profile information. - b.
 The pharmacist may rely upon ancillary personnel to collect, record, and obtain beneficiary profile information, but the pharmacist must review and interpret beneficiary profile information and clarify confusing or conflicting information. - c.
 Once beneficiary information is obtained, this information shall be reviewed and updated by the pharmacist or registrant before each prescription is filled or delivered, typically at the point-of-sale or point-of-distribution to screen for potential drug therapy problems listed under the "screening" section below. - d.
-A "reasonable effort" to obtain profile information will be a good faith effort to obtain from the beneficiary or representative the foregoing beneficiary's information.

-e.
-It is expected that the pharmacist will be guided by professional judgment as to whether and when individual history information should be sought from the physician or other health care providers.
+A "reasonable effort" to obtain profile information will be a good faith effort to obtain from the beneficiary or representative the foregoing beneficiary's information. - e.
+It is expected that the pharmacist shall be guided by professional judgment as to whether and when individual history information shall be sought from the physician or other health care providers.